AlexisJehan/DsvMender/README.md

 well as the expected number of columns.

 #### Basic configuration
-The lazy way, for a first attempt is to build a basic _Mender_, that can be able to mend most of input data:
+The lazy way, for a first attempt is to build a basic _Mender_, that can be able to mend most of the input data:
 ```java
 final var delimiter = ',';
 final var length = 3;